wolakdav/StopSpotDataPipeline/docs/ete-testing.md

 **WARNING**: All the configurations must be prior to running pytest, and all of them are in `assets/config.json`.

 ## Overview
 End-to-end test verifies correct output by the program.
-Thus, test file does the following:
+Thus, test file does the following (besides small checks):
-`Step 1: ` - Read test data from csv and upload into test schema `Step 2: ` - Pull data that was uploaded in the previous step `Step 3: ` - Run all data through analyzers
-`Step 4: ` - Save data to output database (into test schema) `Step 5: ` - Pull data from the previous step
+`Step 1: ` - Read test data from csv and upload into test schema `Step 2: ` - Create hive (schema and tables) for output data `Step 3: ` - Run all data through analyzers and save data (use client process_data function) `Step 4: ` - Pull data from the previous step
-`Step 6: ` - Validate that output from the program matches desired output
+`Step 5: ` - Validate that output from the program matches desired output

 ## Must have
 *Note*: